Ghost-141/Ecg_Simulator/README.md

 ## Purpose
 Simulating ECG signals can be highly beneficial for:
-- Understanding ECG signal morphology and its components.
+- Understanding distinct components of a ECG signal(P,QRS,S,T,U waves).
 - Research and analysis in cardiac health.

 ## Usage
-Clone the repository and run the provided Python script to simulate ECG signals.
+Clone the repository and run the provided [`ecg_simulator`](./ecg_simulator.py) file and then select any of the predefined options to simulate ECG signals.
 This simulator can be modified to test additional BPM rates or other ECG parameters.
+However, generating more accurate graph can lead to more usage of ram.

 ## Acknowledgments
 The `ecg_function` used in this simulator was inspired by concepts from a conference paper and references MATLAB's official ECG simulation code.